Alluxio/alluxio/docs/en/operation/User-CLI.md

 * `--active-jobs`: Limits how many jobs can be submitted to the Alluxio job service at the same time.
 Later jobs must wait until some earlier jobs to finish.
 The default value is `3000`.
 A lower value means slower execution but also being nicer to the other users of the job service.
+* `--overwrite`: Whether to overwrite the destination.
+Default is true.
 * `--batch-size`: Specifies how many files to be batched into one request.
 The default value is `20`.
 Notice that if some task failed in the batched job, the whole batched job would fail with some completed tasks and some failed tasks.
 ```console
 $ ./bin/alluxio fs distributedCp --active-jobs 2000 /data/1023 /data/1024